ManiMatter/decluttarr/CONTRIBUTE.md

 5) Once I have reviewed it, I will merge it and it will create teh "dev" image
 6) Please help testing that the dev image works, before we then commit it to the "latest" image (from main branch)

+You do not need to know about how to create docker images to contribute here.
 To get started:
-Note: you do not need to know about how to create docker images to contribute here.
 1) Clone the git repository to your local machine
 2) Create a virtual python environment (python3 -m venv venv)
 3) Activate the virtual environment (source venv/bin/activate)